intuition-dev/INTUITION/_doc/docs/pug1.md

 Pug also has variables and import.

 As we went from second generation (2GL) to third (3GL), our productivity jumped.
-We view Pug as declarative (*_MetaBake_ pillar 4) 4th generation language.
+We view Pug as declarative (*_Metabake_ pillar 4) 4th generation language.
 It helps achieve a huge productivity jump.
 We position Pug as 4GL.

 To learn, edit a Pug in the mbake CRUDA sample project, 'mbake .' and see the changed HTML in a browser (e.g. via prior S3 step).